 M.B.A., Western Illinois University

 B.A., Western Illinois University

-Matt Bierman is the current budget director at Western Illinois University.
+Matt Bierman is the budget director at Western Illinois University, and frequently shares his knowledge of planning and funding university efforts with CSP students.
 He began working in Western's University Housing and Dining Services (UHDS) in 1999 as Bayliss-Henninger halls complex director.
 He was named director of residential facilities in 2008.
 In that role, he was responsible for organizing and monitoring a $40 million budget, organizing room and board rates and monitoring debt service and food services.
 He also oversaw all facilities-related issues for UHDS.
 He also serves as a college student personnel instructor, is a member of the Environmental Sustainability Committee, the Disability Resource Center Advisory Committee and the Master Plan Implementation Team.
 He serves as chair of the Auxiliary Facilities Systems (AFS) Finance Subcommittee, and is the past president of GLACUHO (Great Lakes Association of College and University Housing Officers).
 Bierman is a member of the Macomb Community Unit School District No. 185 Board and is a member of the Macomb Balloon Rally Committee.
-He received his bachelor's degree (1997) from WIU, a master's degree in Student Affairs Administration in Higher Education (1999) from Ball State University and a Master of Business Administration (2003) from Western.
+He received his bachelor's degree (1997) from WIU, a master's degree in Student Affairs Administration in Higher Education (1999) from Ball State University, and a Master of Business Administration (2003) from Western.